MartinRovang/nnUNet_MedSeg/documentation/training.md

 # Training

-The training is a very important part to create a model.
-Using an existing datatset the nnUNet will be trained and the outcome will be a strong medele of 3D segmentation.

-To correctly use the nnUNet_medseg programe the user has to follow the direction line to correctly use the program and dont loose any data.

-Mainy case are available with this programme
-1: train on a completly new data set and generate a new model from scratch (most common)
+Training is pivotal as it lays the foundation for building an efficient 3D segmentation model using nnUNet.

+## Using nnUNet_medseg

+To ensure the optimal utilization of the `nnUNet_medseg` program and prevent data loss, users should adhere to the provided guidelines.

+### Training Scenarios

+Three primary use-cases can be achieved with this program:

+1. **New Dataset Training**: Train from scratch using an entirely new dataset.
+(Most common use-case)
-2: rerun on the same dataset but with other parameters
+2. **Parameter Variation**: Re-train on the same dataset but with varied parameters.
-3: Using a pretrain model

-The user will only have interactions with the Input_nnUNet_train, the Input_nnUNet_train and the exe_train.py.
-It is very important that the user has to COPY his dataset in the Input_nnUNet_train because the dataset will be correcly sorted for the nnUNet model and deleted after the operation.
-All that the user will have a the end of the training is an output with the trained model.
-ALL the rest will be DELETED!

-To correctly use the exe_train.py here is the command to execute the code: python exe_train.py -d DATASET_NAME -l LABEL -i IMAGE_TYPE -t TIME -f FOLD -e IMAGE_EXTENSION

-where DATASET_NAME is the name of the dataset, LABEL is the type of label that the user want to segmente (i.e. TUMOR,...), IMAGE_TYPE is the type of the biomedical images (i.e CT, RMI,...)
-TIME is the time tha the user wants to train, FOLD is which fold the user want to train, there is maximum 5 fold trainable is the user wants to train all the fold the value has to be "all" this option is highly recommended to have a stong model.
-Finally the IMAGES_EXTENSION by default is .nii.gz but if the user is using an other extension image he has to write it.

-All those parameters have default value and those value will be used if the user forget to fill the parameters lines.
-The epochs number are fixed at 10 000 and the training will stop if it arrives to this number of epochs.
-Hopefully we added the time to the nnUNet model and the training will be done after the time the user want.
-The default value of the time is 1 hour of training.
-Obviously is the time is over in a running epoch, the training will finish the epoch and stop the training just after.
+3. **Leveraging Pre-trained Models**: Make use of an existing pre-trained model.

+### User Interaction

+Users will primarily engage with the `Input_nnUNet_train`, `exe_train.py`, and its output counterpart.
+It's imperative to **copy** your dataset into `Input_nnUNet_train`.
+The program will sort the dataset for the nnUNet model and then delete it post-operation.
+Post-training, users will receive an output containing the trained model.
+All other data will be **deleted**.

+### Command Execution

+To correctly deploy `exe_train.py`, utilize the following command:

+- `DATASET_NAME`: Name of your dataset.
+- `LABEL`: Desired segmentation label (e.g., TUMOR).
+- `IMAGE_TYPE`: Biomedical image variety (e.g., CT, MRI).
+- `TIME`: Desired training duration.
+- `FOLD`: Specifies the training fold (maximum of 5 folds).
+Use "all" to train on every fold for a robust model.
+- `IMAGE_EXTENSION`: Default is `.nii.gz`.
+Modify if using a different image extension.

+**Note**: Default values are in place for all parameters and will be employed if a user omits specific arguments.
+Training caps at 10,000 epochs.
+However, to ensure efficiency, a time parameter is introduced.
+Default training duration is set at one hour.
+If time elapses during an ongoing epoch, the epoch will finalize before terminating the training process.